Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Model

-\underline{\textit{Model:}} Our two setups, illustrated in Figs.~1(a) and 1(b), consist of (a) a JJ with two ferromagnets sandwiched between two bulk even-$\omega$ $s$-wave superconductors, and (b) a JJ with three ferromagnets embedded between two bulk even-$\omega$ $s$-wave superconductors.
+Our two setups, illustrated in Figs.~1(a) and 1(b), consist of (a) a {bilayer} JJ with two ferromagnets sandwiched between two bulk even-$\omega$ $s$-wave superconductors, and (b) a {trilayer} JJ with three ferromagnets embedded between two bulk even-$\omega$ $s$-wave superconductors.
 The interfaces between the ferromagnets and the $s$-wave superconductors are represented using $\delta$-like potential barriers with strengths $\mathcal{B}_1$ and $\mathcal{B}_2$.
-In the first setup, the magnetization vectors of the two ferromagnetic layers are oriented at an angle $\beta$ relative to each other with their interface modeled as a $\delta$-like potential barrier of strength $\mathcal{B}$, while in the second setup the magnetization vectors of $F_x$, $F_y$, and $F_z$ are aligned along the $x$-, $y$-, and $z$-directions, respectively, with the interfaces between them represented by $\delta$-like potential barriers of strengths $\mathcal{B}_3$ and $\mathcal{B}_4$.
+In the {bilayer} setup, the magnetization vectors of {$F_x$, and $F_y$} are oriented {along the $x$-, and $y$-axes, respectively,} with their interface modeled as a $\delta$-like potential barrier of strength $\mathcal{B}$, while in the {trilayer} setup the magnetization vectors of $F_x$, $F_y$, and $F_z$ are aligned along the $x$-, $y$-, and $z$-directions, respectively, with the interfaces between them represented by $\delta$-like potential barriers of strengths $\mathcal{B}_3$ and $\mathcal{B}_4$.
 In these multiple-barrier systems, the presence of interface barriers leads to repeated scattering of electrons and holes, which introduces disorder effects within the junctions\cite{mel,duh,hek}.

-The Bogoliubov-de Gennes (BdG) Hamiltonian for the S-$F_1$-$F_2$-S JJ, as shown in Fig.~1(a), can be written as follows\cite{enok}:
+The Bogoliubov-de Gennes (BdG) Hamiltonian for the {bilayer S-$F_x$-$F_y$-S} JJ, as shown in Fig.~1(a), can be written as follows\cite{enok}: